Overview

 Variable Costs are costs that increase with each additional unit of product produced.
 The most straightforward example is the raw material costs that go into producing a physical product.
 As production is increased, raw material costs will increase proportionately.

 Many costs that are usually classified as variable are actually costs that are fixed over a set of ranges (see above).
 For example, labor is relatively fixed.
-If a firm increaese production by a single unit of the product, this likely will not require a whole new employee.
+If a firm increases production by a single unit of the product, this likely will not require a whole new employee.
 And a firm cannot hire half an employee.
-When production is raised by a single unit, the current employees are usually expected to work just a little harder.
+This means that when production is raised by a single unit, the current employees are usually expected to work just a little harder.

-This works only up to a point, at which point management hires new talent.
-This makes labor costs look more like a staircase than a smooth upward sloping curve.
+This works only up to a point, at which point management will have to hire new talent.
+As such, labor costs look more like a staircase than a smooth upward sloping curve.
+As a general rule, variable costs can look like fixed costs on a small enough scale, and fixed costs can appear to be variable costs on a large enough scale.